BobStein/qiki-python/README.md

 Yes and no.
 Yes every sentence defines a new word.
-But no there are other ways to make up words.
+But no there are some other ways to make up words.

-I lied earlier,
-the subclass `LexSentence` contains words of seven attributes each, but a `Lex` is simpler.
+I lied earlier, the subclass `LexSentence` contains words of seven attributes each, but a `Lex` is simpler.
 The only attribute a word really has to have is an `idn`.
 A word can be anything
 you can identify with a number.
-And a lex can be any collection of uniquely identified words.
+And a lex can be any kind
+of access to identified words.

 ## is a lex a bunch of sentences?

 Almost.
-A lex is always a bunch of _words_.
+A lex always provides access
+to a bunch of _words_.
 Give a lex an idn and it will give you a word.

 ```